advancedresearch/the_century_of_satire/how-path-semantics-relates-to-early-christianity.md

 So, `!(a ~~ a)` is basically the same as `a ~~ a`, for everybody, except to those who know the secret.

-If God and the Devil the same?
+Is God and the Devil the same?
 Is Jesus torturing non-believes in Hell?
 Yes, but only for the initiated.
 The Creator is secretly evil and not the true highest deity, etc.